Generic Name: eszopiclone (es-ZOE-pi-klone)

 Important safety information:

 - Eszopiclone may cause drowsiness or dizziness.
 These effects may be worse if you take it with alcohol or certain medicines.
 Use eszopiclone with caution.
-Do not drive or perform other possibly unsafe tasks until you feel fully awake.
+Do not drive or perform other possibly unsafe tasks after taking eszopiclone.
+You may still feel sleepy the day after you take eszopiclone.
+Avoid driving and performing other possibly unsafe tasks until you feel fully awake.

 - Check with your doctor before you use medicines that may cause drowsiness (eg, sleep aids, muscle relaxers) while you are using eszopiclone; it may add to their effects.
 Ask your pharmacist if you have questions about which medicines may cause drowsiness.